React.js

 - Goal:

-- richer, interactive UI via React while keeping your PHP framework’s routing, ACL, validation, and controllers.
+- Richer, interactive UI via React while keeping this framework’s routing, ACL, validation, and controllers.

 - Support this feature natively so user does no have to spend time setting up React.